pranavgauttam08/ReaviewRealm/ReviewRealm-backend/README.md

-# ReviewViz Backend
+# ReviewRealm Backend

 Visualize customer sentiment for smarter purchasing and marketing decisions :sparkles:

-ReviewViz is a sentiment analysis-based review visualization platform that aims to help consumers make informed purchasing decisions.
+ReviewRealm is a sentiment analysis-based review visualization platform that aims to help consumers make informed purchasing decisions.
 The platform is designed to scrape reviews from a given Amazon URL, perform sentiment analysis on the text, and generate a word cloud that categorizes the words used in the reviews.
 This word cloud provides an easy-to-read visualization of the overall sentiment towards the product, as well as the most frequently used terms in the reviews.

-The backend of ReviewViz is built using FastAPI and MongoDB.
+The backend of ReviewRealm is built using FastAPI and MongoDB.
 It includes user registration and login functionality, as well as token-based authentication using JWT Tokens.
 The scraper used internally is asynchronous to handle large requests concurrently.